-Invisible Disability Ireland is a national non-profit organization which raises awareness and campaigns on invisible disabilities and conditions.
+Invisible Disability Ireland is a national non-profit organization which raises awareness through campaigns on invisible disabilities.
 The ultimate aim of Invisible Disability Ireland is to achieve increased awareness, empathy and understanding towards hidden illnesses and conditions breaking away from the stigma of what a disability "should look like".
 We also want to empower, support and advocate for people with invisible disabilities by providing information, meetings and networking to ensure they have all the resources, supports and guidance for those impacted by an invisible disability.

 Although there are similar charities in the USA and UK, there are no charities in Ireland which solely focus on the umbrella term of invisible disabilities in people's lives.
 Therefore, Invisible Disability Ireland is a unique and much needed organization.
 Check out the website and our social media to stay up to date with our campaigns, posts and events happening today!
 Follow our main account on INSTAGRAM! @invisibledisabilityire or our twitter @invisibledisab2